Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/basic-async-persistency/readme.txt

   In order to run a packaged processing unit, "mvn package os:run-standalone" can be used (if "mvn package" was already executed, it can be omitted).
 This operation will run the processing units using the packaged jar files.
-Running a specific module with a cluster topology can be executed using: mvn pacakge os:run-standalone -Dmodule=processor -Dcluster="total_members=2,1".
+Running a specific module with a cluster topology can be executed using: mvn package os:run-standalone -Dmodule=processor -Dcluster="total_members=2,1".

   Deploying the application requires starting up a GSM and at least 2 GSCs (scripts located under the bin directory within the GigaSpaces installation).
 Once started, running "mvn package os:deploy"